-- The facts and documents pertaining to the person's past and existing status as a student. - B. The existence of one or more of these factors does not require a finding of resident student status, nor does the nonexistence of one or more require a finding of nonresident student status.
-All factors shall be considered in combination, and resident student status may not result from the doing of acts which are required or routinely done by sojourners in the state or which are merely auxiliary to the fulfillment of educational purposes. - C. The fact that a person pays taxes and votes in the state does not in itself establish residence. - D. Students who do not meet the requirements of this policy may still be classified as residents if their situation presents unusual circumstances and their classification is within the general scope of this policy.
+- fulfillment of educational purposes. - C. The fact that a person pays taxes and votes in the state does not in itself establish residence. - D. Students who do not meet the requirements of this policy may still be classified as residents if their situation presents unusual circumstances and their classification is within the general scope of this policy.